HTTPArchive/almanac.httparchive.org/src/content/en/2025/page-weight.md

 This is particularly interesting, as we see consistency in the number of requests when viewing the data by mobile vs. desktop, indicating that homepage requests are a key differentiator.

 {{ figure_markup(
-  image="distribution-of-request-volume-by-device-type.png",
+  image="distribution-of-home-page-request-volume-by-device-type.png",
-  caption="Distribution of request volume by device type.", description="Bar chart of request volume distribution by device type.
+  caption="Distribution of home page request volume by device type.", description="Bar chart of home page request volume distribution by device type.
 At the 10th percentile, desktop made 26 and mobile made 24 requests.
 At the 25th percentile, desktop made 47 and mobile made 43 requests.
 At the 50th percentile, desktop made 80 and mobile made 75 requests.
 At the 75th percentile, desktop made 127 and mobile made 122 requests.
 At the 90th percentile, desktop made 192 and mobile made 187 requests.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRYHxN-EU2nT4dq_bQVWu7mIXxjqUzMGe0HsYEKeU2MiiBqYc1kn1HkO0axkSs1gDDBPB21SRG4dKq9/pubchart?oid=907352762&format=interactive", sheets_gid="673157393", sql_file="request_type_distribution.sql"